lkaleis/LKzoomcamp2025/04-analytics-engineering/homework/module4_homework.md

 - When using `stg`, it materializes in the dataset defined in `DBT_BIGQUERY_STAGING_DATASET`, or defaults to `DBT_BIGQUERY_TARGET_DATASET`
 - When using `staging`, it materializes in the dataset defined in `DBT_BIGQUERY_STAGING_DATASET`, or defaults to `DBT_BIGQUERY_TARGET_DATASET`

+**Answer:** Setting a value for `DBT_BIGQUERY_STAGING_DATASET` env var is mandatory, or it'll fail to compile is false because if this value is not set, it just falls back to DBT_BIGQUERY_TARGET_DATASET.

 ## Serious SQL